 If applicable, you may submit an essay that you have written for college admission.
 However, make sure that it falls within our scholarship application parameters (i.e. approximately 500 words).

-If uploading your essay to the online application, please include your full name at the top of the document.
+If uploading your essay to the online application, please include your full name and the essay prompt number at the top of the document.